LouisSart/BlockSolver/README.md

 Pruning tables are generated using a breadth-first algorithm from the solved state.
 It iteratively generates all nodes at depth 1, then 2 ...
 Each newly encountered position is converted to a coordinate integer, and the depth at which it was found is written into an array.
 This array is then used as a lookup table by the search algorithms.
 As we get into deeper parts of the tree, it gets more and more rare to find a position that hasn't been visited yet and the generator slows down.
 To accelerate the generation algorithm, a backwards generator is used.
 The backwards generator starts from a not-yet-encoutered state S and generates its children.
 If one of them is a known position C, then depth(S) = depth(C) + 1.
 The table can thus be filled from the outer parts of the tree.
 The backwards generator cannot be used alone because at the beginning only the solved position is known at depth 0, and most of the unknown positions aren't connected with it.
 In this program the backwards search is triggered when most of the table is already set and only the outer layers of the tree are left to visit.

+Similarly to move tables, pruning tables are generated when first needed, and then written on the disk for later use.

 ### Optimal Pruning Value ###

-This is the optimal pruning value.
-It is exactly equal to the optimal solution length and allows the search algorithm to prune every sub-optimal path, leaving only those which are optimal.
+For small blocks like the 2x2x2 or 1x2x3, the length of the optimals can be stored with a limited memory cost (God's algorithm).
+It allows the search algorithm to prune every sub-optimal path, leaving only those which are optimal.
 This makes the search optimally fast, as it allows to only generate the paths to the shortest solutions.

-Pros: Finds the optimal path directly
-Cons: Big table size, cannot be used for big blocks
+### Split Pruning Value ###

+For bigger blocks like the 2x2x3 or F2L-1, the table generation for God's algorithm can be impractical because of the table size.
+The solution that is implememented in this program is to split the block into smaller blocks for each of which the optimal pruning table is generated (it doesn't matter if these smaller blocks share some of the same pieces).
+The split pruning value to a given state is then the maximum value between the optimal pruning values for each block.

 # Search Algorithms #